 We may be vulnerable to damage from severe weather conditions or natural disasters, including hurricanes, fires, floods, earthquakes, power loss, communications failures, and similar events, including the effects of pandemics, war or acts of terrorism.
 If a disaster were to occur, our ability to operate our business could be seriously or completely impaired or destroyed.
 The insurance we maintain may not be adequate to cover our losses resulting from disasters or other business interruptions.

-The rapid and widespread transmission of COVID-19 continues to impact us in significant ways.
-If the pandemic does not subside, or if there is a resurgence, it could materially adversely impact our business operations, financial position and results of operations in unpredictable ways that depend on highly-uncertain future developments, such as determining the effectiveness of current or future government actions to address the public health or economic impacts of the pandemic.
+If there is a resurgence in the COVID-19 pandemic, or if any other pandemic arises, it could materially adversely impact our business operations, financial position and results of operations in unpredictable ways that depend on highly-uncertain future developments, such as determining the effectiveness of current or future government actions to address the public health or economic impacts of the pandemic.
 Any of these risks might have a materially adverse effect on our business operations and our financial position or results of operations.